 The 2012 RPA approval included a condition that the northern and eastern boundaries of the WMSA and EMSA be clearly staked and flagged (COA #22).
 Another condition of approval requires that the operator provide to the County every 24 months the surveyed coordinates of the limits of reclamation along with aerial photos (COA #23) to show where mining has occurred in the previous 24 months and what the topography will be at the end of the next 24 months.
-The aerial photos were flown in June 2013 and copies submitted to the County.
+The aerial photos were flown in June 2013 and more recent higher elevation imagery acquired in February 2014.
+Copies of the June 2013 imagery were submitted to the County and the February 2014 imagery will be part of the upcoming annual report.
+The February 2014 imagery can also be viewed on Google Earth (Photo 31).